 In this changing habitat, the water in the Pantanal is never stationary, this makes its environment fertile with about 50 species of reptiles, 100 different mammals, and 1,500 types of plants.

 Such richness of the Pantanal helps support a major part of the wildlife of South America.
 Pantanal is one of the best places to find giant anteaters, armadillos, and giant otters.

 Visiting the Pantanal

-The Transpantaneira Highway is composed of about 100 wooden bridges, earning a place in the Guinness Book of Records as the highway with the highest number of bridges in the world.On each side of the road you will see large artificial trenches filled with water throughout the year.
+Composed of approximately 100 wooden bridges, the Transpantaneira Highway earned a place as the highway with the highest amount of bridges in the world in the Guinness Book of Records.On each side, you will see large artificial trenches filled with water throughout the year.

 he 260 species of fish that reveled in the deluge of the previous season are now left scrambling for space and flocks of birds take advantage of this banquet.

 Birdwatching in the Pantanal

 Pantanal has one of the most diverse bird communities; perchance the most spectacular sights, even for non-birders, are the communities where different bird species meet occupying the trees calling this “ninhais”.

 Northern Pantanal is the home to many bird species that can not be found far away in the south but in the Amazon,as the Sunbittern.
 With 15 species of parrots present, including the Hyacinth Macaw endangered whose tail is nearly 1 meter long and is bright cobalt blue, the best place to find parrot species is the Pantanal.